 India is currently world’s largest IT service exporter and has the second largest IT industry in the world.
 India’s IT industry was valued at $194 Billion in FY 2021 and is expected to rise to $350 billion industry by 2026.

 These stats show that India will be one of the key contributors in building the Metaverse.
 India also has the largest population of millennials who are early adopters of modern technology.
-Our country also has many tech-savvy people who can contribute to developing the Metaverse.
+Our country also has many tech-savvy people who can contribute to developing it.

 India has a huge pool of users, gamers and creators who can contribute to developing VR technologies.
 Indian start-ups like OneRare and Loka are already working on Metaverse.

-Thus, India would not only be a huge market for Metaverse but would play a crucial role in developing the Metaverse.
+Thus, India would not only be a huge market for it but would play a crucial role in developing too.

 Metaverse is just a concept that integrates many state-of-the -art technologies like VR and AR allowing users to experience a Virtual design like real.
 Holograms are used to create a realistic 3D image of the user that can be used for an immersive Metaverse experience.